JereKuusela/valheim-world_edit_commands/publish/README.md

 ## Object

 The `object` alters the hovered object or objects within a given radius.
-This command doesn't support the `undo`/`redo` system.
+The `undo`/`redo` system is supported by saving snapshots of the object.

 Following parameters are available: